How to style a single-wall kitchen design

 Make an impact with a feature wall

-Given that the single-wall layout itself will be the main focus of your kitchen, why not celebrate it by turning it into a feature wall?
+Given that the one-wall kitchen layout itself will be the main focus of your room, why not celebrate it by turning it into a feature wall?
 Try using a bold or bright colour that makes a striking contrast against the worktops and appliances for maximum effect.
-A vibrant colour palette can instantly elevate the space and lift your mood every time you enter the room.
+A vibrant kitchen colour palette can instantly elevate the space and lift your mood every time you enter the room.

 Don't be afraid to look elsewhere in the kitchen for clever ways to store away essentials.
 Consider choosing a kitchen island that features drawer space, or think about placing a tall cabinet in your open plan home.
 Take care to ensure that any furniture that sits outside of the immediate straight-line kitchen zone complements the rest of the room and maintains a fluid, cohesive look.

-Having a straight-line, single-wall kitchen doesn't have to put limitations on your interior design plans.
+Having a straight-line, one-wall kitchen doesn't have to put limitations on your interior design plans.
 With some careful consideration and smart thinking, the end result is only limited by your imagination.
-For further design inspiration, look at our guide to cleverly concealed storage, where you'll find more tips and tricks to make the most of your living space.
+For further design inspiration, why not try our kitchen planner, or book an appointment to visit your nearest Wren showroom.